CodeShadowing95/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Delete the head node of a listint_t list and get the head node data</br>
 Get the nth node of a listint_t list</br>
 Sum of all the data (n) of a listint_t list</br>
+Insert a new node at a given position</br>